 - Italo runs high-speed trains.

-- Both companies have websites that can be viewed in English, however, you’ll still have to know the Italian name of a city or town to search.
+- Both companies have websites that can be viewed in English, however, you’ll still have to know the Italian name of a city or town to search for schedules on the sites.

 - Many cities have more than one station.
 If you’re not sure which one, choose the option that says “Tutte le stazioni” (all stations).